jackmiller1986/TurtlePulseCore/Initial_Startup.md

 The default status indicators are:

 - Red: No filament loaded/detected at extruder sensor
-- White: Filament loaded to lane extruder sensor
+- Green: Filament loaded to lane extruder sensor
 - Blue: Filament loaded to toolhead
+- White: Filament in process of being loaded

 After the self-test completes, you hopefully will see a picture of a happy turtle in the console log!
 If you get a picture of an error turtle, you may have a misconfigured AFC setting, broken pin or some other issue that needs attention.